Shyamdevkrishnanj/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction

-### Trying to predict  whether the  cancer is benign or malignant using LOGISTIC REGRESSION in Python
+### Trying to predict  whether the  cancer is benign or malignant using LOGISTIC REGRESSION in Python.

+By

 | **NAME** | **ROLL-NUMBER** |
 | :--- | :---: |